If you have an academically gifted daughter with a musical bent, try very hard to get her a place here."

 The deadline for 11+ Music scholarship applications is Thursday 16 November 2017at 4pm and should be submitted alongside the main application form (PDF, 36 KB).

-This event is open to any girls who may be interested in applying for a Music scholarship - or indeed, who may be interested in finding out more about the opportunities in the Senior School.
-Girls have the opportunity to play music together and to work with our existing Music scholars.
+This event is open to applicants who will be in Years 5 or 6 from September 2017, and may be interested in applying for a Music scholarship - or indeed, who may be interested in finding out more about the opportunities in the Senior School.
+Applicants have the chance to play music together and to work with our existing Music scholars.
 Parents are invited to enjoy some performances at the end of the morning, and are welcome to ask questions.
 The next event will be held on the morning of Saturday 11 November 2017.

 11+ Music Scholarships (Year 7)